Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

+Tables \ref{table:studies-hybrid-2} and \ref{table:studies-hybrid-3-4} lists these studies, together with the type of techniques used for each.
+In total, there were 38 different hybrid approaches across the analysed studies.

 The majority of these studies used two different techniques (213 out of 282) --see Table \ref{table:studies-hybrid-2}-- within their hybrid approach, whereas 62 used three and 7 studies used four different techniques --see Table \ref{table:studies-hybrid-3-4}.

-The Lx and ML-based techniques were mostly used, where they accounted for 40\% of the hybrid approaches, followed by Lx and St-based (7.8\%), ML and St-based (7.4\%) and Lx, ML and St-based (7.4\%) techniques.
-Moreover, out of the 282 hybrid approaches, 232 used lexicons, 205 used ML and 39 used DL.
-These numbers reflect the importance of these three techniques within the Social Opinion Mining research and development domain.
+The Lexicon and Machine Learning-based techniques were mostly used, where they accounted for 40\% of the hybrid approaches, followed by Lexicon and Statistical-based (7.8\%), Machine Learning and Statistical-based (7.4\%), and Lexicon, Machine Learning and Statistical-based (7.4\%) techniques.

+Moreover, out of the 282 hybrid approaches, 232 used lexicons, 205 used Machine Learning and 39 used Deep Learning.
+These numbers reflect the importance of these three techniques within the SOM research and development domain.
 In light of these, a list of lexicons, machine learning and deep learning algorithms used in these studies have been compiled, similar to Sections \ref{sssec_lexicon_approaches}, \ref{sssec_ml_approaches} and \ref{sssec_dl_approaches} above.
 The lexicons, machine learning and deep learning algorithms quoted below were either used in the proposed method/s and/or for comparison purposes in the respective studies.

 In terms of state-of-the-art lexicons, these total 403 within the studies adopting a hybrid approach.
 The top ones align with the results obtained from the lexicon-based approaches in Section \ref{sssec_lexicon_approaches} above.
 The following are the lexicons used for more than ten times across the hybrid approaches: